libp2p/rust-libp2p/interop-tests/README.md

 1. Start redis (needed by the tests): `docker run --rm -p 6379:6379 redis:7-alpine`.
 2. In one terminal run the dialer: `redis_addr=localhost:6379 ip="0.0.0.0" transport=quic-v1 security=quic muxer=quic is_dialer="true" cargo run --bin ping`
 3. In another terminal, run the listener: `redis_addr=localhost:6379 ip="0.0.0.0" transport=quic-v1 security=quic muxer=quic is_dialer="false" cargo run --bin native_ping`

 To test the interop with other versions do something similar, except replace one of these nodes with the other version's interop test.

-# Running this test with webtransport and webrtc dialer in browser
+# Running this test with webtransport

 To run the webtransport test from within the browser, you'll need the `chromedriver` in your `$PATH`, compatible with your Chrome browser.